 Foto: Evers, Joost / Anefo, CC0, Wikimedia Commons

 The “Green Hell”

 Three-time Formula 1 world champion Sir Jackie Stewart referred to the racetrack, which is surrounded by woods and hedges, as the “Green Hell” because of its difficult layout.
-Whenever he left his house in Switzerland in the direction of the Nürburgring, he looked through the rearview mirror into the courtyard driveway.
-Because he didn’t know if he would return again.
-Not only Sir Jackie Stewart had respect for this magical place.
-For example, Germany’s first post-war idol, racing driver Wolfgang Graf Berghe von Trips, Michael Schumacher, Ayrton Senna or James Hunt, all loved to take up the challenge on the Nürburgring asphalt.
-Because their credo was, whoever passes on the Nürburgring can win anywhere.
+Whenever he left his house in Switzerland in the direction of the Nürburgring, he looked through the rearview mirror into the courtyard driveway because he didn’t know if he would return again.
+And Sir Jackie Stewart is not the only driver who had great respect for this magical place.
+For example, Germany’s first post-war idol, racing driver Wolfgang Graf Berghe von Trips, as well as Michael Schumacher, Ayrton Senna and James Hunt, all loved to take up the challenge on the Nürburgring asphalt.
+Their credo was “whoever passes on the Nürburgring can win anywhere”.

-The Nürburgring is the place where the “Silver Arrow” and the Auto Union type were born.
-The tragic fire accident of Niki Lauda in 1976 also occurred on the Ring.
+The Nürburgring is the place where the “Silver Arrow” and the Auto Union Types were born.
+Niki Lauda’s tragic fire accident in 1976 also occurred on the Ring.
 It was the last race of the motorsport king class on the Nordschleife.
-The 89 left-hand and 84 right-hand corners of the original 28 km long asphalt section, were life-threatening for the drivers.
+The 89 left-hand and 84 right-hand corners of the original 28 km long asphalt section were life-threatening for the drivers.
 The asphalt of the Nordschleife is loaded with emotion.
-Today, the Nordschleife has a length of 20.832 km.
+Today, the Nordschleife is 20.832 km long.

 Foto: Edvvc from London, UK – 1985 Porsche 962, CC

 The fastest lap on the Nürburgring